mattlyons0/Rsync-Snapshot/README.md

     - `ALL` Log Progress, Warnings, Errors and Summary
     - `WARN` Log Warnings, Errors and Summary
     - `ERROR` Log Errors and Summary
+##### Restore
+  - `--restore`
+    - Clone files from `--src` to `--dst`
+    - If this flag is used snapshots are not used, this flag enables a simple rsync copy from the source to destination
+      - All snapshot management flags will be ignored

 ### Data Consistency & Integrity
 Rsync Does **NOT** Ensure Consistency | Rsync **May** Ensure Integrity